 Demystifying disability insurance so workers and their families have the income protection they need to help safeguard their financial futures.

-In fact, the largest trend we’ve seen has been a rise in behavioral health disabilities.
-Prior to the pandemic, we were already anticipating that behavioral health conditions would be among the leading causes of disability by 2030.
-The pandemic exacerbated and accelerated this trend.
-We recently began offering the NeuroFlow® platform to eligible short-term disability claimants to help mitigate the myriad mental health challenges that accompany a disabling event.
-NeuroFlow provides access to self-service tools for stress management, relaxation and coping skills.
-We believe this offering will help improve disability outcomes for our claimants and help them return to work.
+In 2021, Prudential began offering the NeuroFlow® platform to eligible short-term and long-term disability claimants to help mitigate the myriad mental health challenges that accompany a disabling event.
+NeuroFlow provides access to self-service tools for stress management, relaxation, and coping skills.
+In addition, the clinical response team monitors progress so customers can get to the resources they need at the time they need them.
+“We believe this offering will help improve disability outcomes for our claimants and help them return to work,” Scarponi adds.

 Claimants should be prepared to share the nature of their disability as well as their first date of absence from work.
 From there, the insurer will contact their physician to understand their treatment plans and what is expected going forward.

-Yes.
 The taxability of disability benefits is generally tied to how premiums are paid for the coverage.
 For example, if the claimant has been paying 100% of the premiums on a post-tax basis, the disability benefits would generally be nontaxable.
 If the premiums are paid on a pre-tax basis and/or paid by the claimant’s employer, the benefits would generally be taxable.
 There are, however, exceptions to these general rules, and claimants should consult with their own tax advisors on how taxes would impact their benefits.1 Once receiving a disability benefit, tax withholding needs to be voluntarily elected by the individual.

 Regarding health insurance, employers have varying policies as to how long health insurance benefits may continue during a period of disability and how premiums are paid.
-Individuals should consult with their employee benefits department or human resources representative to obtain additional details.
+Individuals should consult with their employee benefits department or human resources representative to obtain details.

-We recognize that filing a disability claim can be an emotional experience.
-Individuals are often dealing with the impact of an illness or injury and the anxiety that comes along with it, in addition to being worried about their paycheck.
+“We recognize that filing a disability claim can be an emotional experience,” Scarponi says.
+“Individuals are often dealing with the impact of an illness or injury and the anxiety that comes along with it, in addition to being worried about their paycheck.
+It is Prudential’s aim to simplify the process for the claimant and walk them through the process.
 Our goal is to be as flexible as possible in meeting customer needs.”

-Regardless of the individual’s preferences, we start by educating people about the claims process and working on their behalf to gather the necessary details from their employer and treatment providers.
-We strive to make fast, accurate decisions and payments for approved claims, which has resulted in 75% of eligible short-term disability claims being paid within five business days and 90% being paid within 10 business days.
+“Regardless of the individual’s preferences, we start by educating people about the claims process and working on their behalf to gather the necessary details from their employer and treatment providers,” Scarponi says.
+“We strive to make fast, accurate decisions and payments for approved claims, which has resulted in 75% of eligible short-term disability claims being paid within five business days from first notice of claim, and 90% being paid within 10 business days.”

 1The Prudential Insurance Company of America, and its affiliates and representatives, do not provide tax, accounting, or legal advice.
 Please consult your own attorney or accountant.